pulumi/docs/content/reference/crosswalk/aws/eks.md

     <img src="/images/reference/crosswalk/aws/logo.svg" align="right" width="280" style="margin: 0 0 32px 16px;">
 </a>

-[Amazon Elastic Container Service for Kubernetes (Amazon EKS)](https://aws.amazon.com/eks) makes it easy to deploy, manage, and scale containerized applications using Kubernetes on AWS.
+[Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks) makes it easy to deploy, manage, and scale containerized applications using Kubernetes on AWS.
 Amazon EKS runs the Kubernetes management infrastructure for you across multiple AWS availability zones to eliminate a single point of failure.
 Amazon EKS is certified Kubernetes conformant so you can use existing tooling and plugins from partners and the Kubernetes